metoppv/improver/doc/source/metadata/Reference.rst

 This is intended to indicate a MOSG (Met Office standard grid) namespace.
-It prefixes atributes to show that they are separate from the `CF Metadata Conventions`_ attributes.
+It prefixes attributes to show that they are separate from the `CF Metadata Conventions`_ attributes.

 mosg__model_configuration